 10. Does your IT provider hire certified IT engineers specifically trained in cybersecurity and require continuing education as a condition of continued employment?

-In short, your IT provider is not an expert in his or her field just because they’ve been in business for a long time and/or happen to know a few tricks to keep your systems up and running.
+An IT provider is not an expert in his or her field just because they’ve been in business for a long time and/or happen to know a few tricks to keep your systems up and running.
 A real IT expert has been through rigorous formal educational training and has earned certifications in critical technical areas such as Systems Administration, Systems Engineering, Network Administration, Network Engineering, but most importantly… in Cybersecurity.

 Expert IT providers should be able to provide proof of the IT/IS college degrees and industry recognized certifications they have personally earned along with that of their staff.
 They should also be able to demonstrate a consistent track record of continuing education that each member of their staff has achieved as a condition of their continued employment with the service provider.
 By far, the majority of the continuing education and industry recognized certifications should be devoted to Cybersecurity and Information Security Management.